themindfulbit/td/_content/1-episodes/2014-02-14-067-authoring-ibooks-with-david-sparks.md

 >
 > I'm a little bit intimidated by the idea of an army of geeks ready to step into to replace an intransigent author, but I already knew that "respect" isn't the right word to describe a big publisher's side of the relationship.

-In David's case, this is best illustrated by when he wanted to explain [how to create an encrypted disk image on a Mac](http://support.apple.com/kb/ht1578).
+In David's case, this is best illustrated by the time he wanted to explain [how to create an encrypted disk image on a Mac](http://support.apple.com/kb/ht1578).
 Screenshots are nice in this case, but this is an ideal use case for a [screencast](http://en.wikipedia.org/wiki/Screencast).
-Screencasts can teach a true beginner how to do complex things on a computer, but you can't put video into a book...
+Screencasts can teach a true beginner how to do complex things on a computer, but you can't put video into a book.

 ### Why Choose iBooks Over Alternative Bookstores?
 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="8:35" }}